If you’re keen on fishing, then you’ll love going after King George Whiting, one of the most prized catches in the Margaret River region.

-They’re a great target for anglers in both estuaries and offshore waters, and they provide some great table fare when cooked up correctly.
-So read on to learn everything you need to know about hunting down these tasty fish!
+King George Whiting are a great target for anglers in both estuaries and offshore waters, and they provide some delicious table fare when cooked up correctly.
+Are you ready to learn everything you need to know about hunting down these tasty fish?

 What Is A King George Whiting Fish?